GlebBatykov/minerva/README.md

 Password hashing in `Minerva` is available using the `Password Security' class.

-Example of password hashing using the `Password Security` class:
+Example of password hashing using the `PasswordSecurity` class:

 ```dart
 var security = PasswordSecurity();